-RULES (cont'd) h) i) The use of all tobacco products including smokeless tobacco by all on-field participants (players, coaches, managers, trainers, umpires, etc.) is prohibited at all times and is subject to automatic ejection from the game.
-No visible jewellery is allowed. j) Mercy Rule: 15 runs after three inning or ten after five innings or 4.5 if , 1 the home team is ahead.
+- h) The use of all tobacco products including smokeless tobacco by all on-field participants (players, coaches, managers, trainers, umpires, etc.) is prohibited at all times and is subject to automatic ejection from the game. - i) No visible jewellery is allowed. - j) Mercy Rule: 15 runs after three inning or ten after five innings or 4.5 if the home team is ahead.
 Round Robin: two hour time limits, no new inning after one hour and forty-five minutes.
-Playoffs: seven inning or mercy rule. k) The home team (as designated by the League schedule) shall be responsible for the Official Scoresheet and Pitch Count Sheets.
-I) A team must have at least 9 players to start a game.
-If they do not have 9 players, they shall forfeit the game. m) If a player is ejected and the team is reduced to 8 players, the game shall continue with the ejected player's batting spot being skipped (not counting as an automatic out).
-If the ejection of a player bring the number of players in the game to less than 8, that team shall forfeit the game. n) All players that have been ejected from a game shall also be assessed an automatic game suspension and shall miss their team's next game.
-If a player is ejected twice in the same season they shall be suspended from play for the remainder of the season (League and playoffs). o) Injured players who cannot return to the game shall be skipped in p) the line-up to the next batter and shall not be recorded as an out.
-If injuries or ejections reduce the number of players to 8, the game shall continue.
-However if the there are 7 or less players following injury or ejection, the game shall be forfeited to the team with the allowable number of players. q) r) Regular season games that are tied shall remain tied.
-Each team shall be awarded 2 points for a win, 1 point for a tie and 0 points for a loss. s) All teams that have completed the Regular Season shall qualify for the League Playoffs.
+Playoffs: seven inning or mercy rule. - k) The home team (as designated by the League schedule) shall be responsible for the Official Scoresheet and Pitch Count Sheets. - I) A team must have at least 9 players to start a game.
+If they do not have 9 players, they shall forfeit the game. - m) If a player is ejected and the team is reduced to 8 players, the game shall continue with the ejected player's batting spot being skipped (not counting as an automatic out).
+If the ejection of a player bring the number of players in the game to less than 8, that team shall forfeit the game. - n) All players that have been ejected from a game shall also be assessed an automatic game suspension and shall miss their team's next game.
+If a player is ejected twice in the same season they shall be suspended from play for the remainder of the season (League and playoffs). - o) Injured players who cannot return to the game shall be skipped in the line-up to the next batter and shall not be recorded as an out. - p) If injuries or ejections reduce the number of players to 8, the game shall continue.
+However if the there are 7 or less players following injury or ejection, the game shall be forfeited to the team with the allowable number of players. - q) The Official SDSSAA Team Line-up Card must be presented to the opposing Head Coach (or assigned substitute) prior to the start of the game.
+Upon completion of the game, the Home team shall submit the Official Scoresheet as well as the Official Pitch Count sheets to the League convener.
+All Scoresheets and Pitch Count Sheets shall include the full name (first and last names) of each player as well as their uniform number. - r) Regular season games that are tied shall remain tied.
+Each team shall be awarded 2 points for a win, 1 point for a tie and 0 points for a loss. - s) All teams that have completed the Regular Season shall qualify for the League Playoffs.